-Page 39 of 64 16 June 1006 ability to respond to this problem, either through antitrust laws or through sector-specific regulations.
-We believe that the pros and cons of a global vs. national approach should be debated and discussed in this pdp. b) The case for or against price controls must recognize the difference between the interests of end users/registrants and the interests of intermediaries in the domain name supply chain, and not let the latter speak for the former.

-c) Permitting increases in the price of .com registrations may have the salutary effect of encouraging users to migrate to new gTLDs and discouraging the concentration of users in .com.
+- a) We must not assume that ICANN contracts are the proper mechanism for price controls.
+Regulatory authorities in national governments have some ability to respond to this problem, either through antitrust laws or through sector-specific regulations.
+We believe that the pros and cons of a global vs. national approach should be debated and discussed in this pdp. - b) The case for or against price controls must recognize the difference between the interests of end users/registrants and the interests of intermediaries in the domain name supply chain, and not let the latter speak for the former. - c) Permitting increases in the price of .com registrations may have the salutary effect of encouraging users to migrate to new gTLDs and discouraging the concentration of users in .com.

 d) Permitting registries to sell registrations for much longer terms, or registrations that do not expire, is another way to handle the lock-in problem in a way that helps consumers."

 BC...
 "The BC supports the concept of having pricing guidelines, and in particular, a ceiling above which prices cannot be raised, without public notice and the presentation, to the board, of justification for such increases.
-This is particularly the case for TLD operators that are able to price substantially Page 40 of 64 16 June 1006 above cost, i.e. that are in a dominant market position, or that are able to use the dominant market position in other ways that may create other barriers to market success by competitors.
+This is particularly the case for TLD operators that are able to price substantially above cost, i.e. that are in a dominant market position, or that are able to use the dominant market position in other ways that may create other barriers to market success by competitors.
 This is not an undue burden upon a registry.
 It may be appropriate to have certain restrictions that apply to registries of certain size or certain characteristics - such as being a sponsored gtld, or being a very small TLD, or being a very large TLD with dominance or market power.
 Fairness in competition does not always equate to "equal" treatment.
 When prices are raised, there should be sufficient notice to the community in a public process."

 ISP...
 "The ISPCP Constituency advocates price controls, narrow contractual limits beyond which a registry cannot raise its prices without appeal to and review by the ICANN board.
 The consideration process for price raises should be open and transparent.
 The entire ICANN community should be notified and detailed economic justifications should be well documented and open to public examination.
 A registry holds a public trust and is thus liable to public scrutiny, especially in the matter of a change of contractual terms."

-Commentary: It would be helpful to retain expert economic advice to provide a report on the impact of price controls in industries such as registry services.
-It would be helpful if the Taskforce considered registry services Page 41 of 64 16 June 1006 Author: ICANN - Liz Williams agreements in the context of other regulated industries such as the telecommunications or electricity sectors.
+Commentary: This section will be the subject of the development of expert materials about price controls in other industries.
+It would be helpful if the Taskforce considered registry services agreements in the context of other regulated industries such as the telecommunications or electricity sectors.
 See the Recommendation section below for further information.

-Page 42 of 64 16 June 1006 Author: ICANN - Liz Williams GNSOPDP - February 2006 3b.
+3b.
 Examine objective measures (cost calculation method, cost elements, reasonable profit margin) for approving an application for a price increase when a price cap exists.

 RyC... "...
 If there are objective measures, the GNSO is not the appropriate body to determine them."

 RC... "...a registry must justify any price increases if there are price caps in the registry agreement.
 Such justification should be objectively evaluated by an independent 3rd party".